 CV C. de March

-I got my Ph.D. in 2015 in computational chemistry at Université Côte d’Azur (FR) where I investigated the molecular mechanisms involved in odorant receptor recognition of odorant molecules thanks to molecular modelling protocols.
+I got my Ph.D. in 2015 in computational chemistry at Université Côte d’Azur (FR) where I investigated the molecular mechanisms involved in odorant receptor recognition of odorant molecules thanks to molecular modeling protocols.

 In spring 2022, I obtained a permanent position as CNRS Assistant professor and joined in December 2022 the Department of Analytical and Structural Chemistry and Biology at the Institute of Chemistry of Natural Substances.

-My research is transdisciplinary as it combined in silico and in vitro methods from molecular modelling, machine learning, sequence analysis, protein engineering, functional assay or cell surface expression evaluation.
+My research is transdisciplinary as it combines in silico and in vitro methods from molecular modeling, machine learning, sequence analysis, protein engineering, functional assay, or cell surface expression evaluation.
 They are all used to understand the complexity of odor perception at the molecular level.

 I hope to help elucidate our body’s strategy for perceiving its volatile environment.
 This includes establishing the link between the chemical structure of an odorant molecule, the biological processes involved, and the sensation it causes.
 I am also particularly interested in investigating the molecular role of evolutionarily conserved amino acid patterns in odorant receptors and how that defines their identity and structure within the GPCR family.